MnSykia/Chain-Recovery/README.md

 Once the item has been successfully returned, recovery is confirmed on-chain.
 The escrowed reward is automatically transferred to the finder, and the item's final status becomes **RECOVERED**.

 ---

-## 🎯 Why ChainRecovery?

-Most lost-and-found systems rely on trust alone.
-Records can be edited, ownership disputes are difficult to resolve, and reward payments often happen outside the platform.

-ChainRecovery addresses these problems by combining a familiar user experience with blockchain-backed transparency.
-Every report, claim, verification, and reward payment follows a clear, verifiable trail, giving both owners and finders greater confidence throughout the recovery process.